sander-wood/deepchoir/README.md

 ## Melody Harmonization
 1. Put the melodies with chord symbols (in the format of .musicxml, .xml or .mxl) in the `inputs` folder;
 2. Simply run `choralizer.py`;
-3. Wait a while and the choralized melodies will be saved in the `outputs` folder.
+3. Wait a while and the harmonized melodies will be exported in the `outputs` folder.

 You can set two parameters HARMONICITY∈[0, 1] in `config.py` to adjust two attributes of the generated chorales.